sassoftware/sas-studio-custom-steps/HTTP Request/extras/EnrichDataFlow_POST/README.md

 	>		http://api.postcodes.io/postcodes
 	>		```
 	>	* Set ***Method*** to *POST*.
  	>	* Fill ***Payload*** text box with below JSON structure.
-In the JSON structure we use the column from the input table as parameters.
+In the JSON structure we use the columns from the input table as parameters.
 	>		```
 	>		{
 	>		  "postcodes" : ["@PO1@", "@PO2@", "@PO3@"]